pub trait Screen {

 When finished, calls ScreenClient::screen_is_ready

-both when power was enabled and disabled.
+is enabled and disabled.

 Controls the color inversion mode.